In just 5 minutes you can whip up a hormone-balancing menopause smoothie that boosts your metabolism, increases energy, nourishes your skin and more.

 This adaptogenic ability makes maca a “flexible” herb that supports your body in regulating estrogen, cortisol and thyroid hormones.

 So, by combining maca with menopause-friendly foods, you are giving your body the raw materials it needs to take care of you.

 NOTE: Research on maca shows improvements with a daily dose ranging from 2000 to 3500mg.Check the brand you buy to see how many servings you need to take in order to reach 2000 to 3500 mg.

 Like all dietary changes, the key to getting results with menopause smoothies is to be consistent.

-If you’d like more hormone-friendly smoothie recipes that you can use, then grab my collection of 100 recipes or my 28-day detox right here.
+If you’d like more smoothie recipes that you can use, then check out my hormone balancing programs right here.